albert-luta/scroll-and-scrape/README.md

 -   Open [Chrome Extension Manager](chrome://extensions/)
 -   Activate **Developer mode** from the top-right corner
 -   Click on the 'Load unpacked' button in the top-left corner
--   Select src folder(from this repo folder lul)
+-   Select src folder(from this repo folder lul), a new extension with a scraper icon should appear(activate it, if is not)
 -   Try the extension on different sites(and watch the dev console) :)

 ## Usage: